 Ozark Mountain Country is one of the best places in the Midwest to experience fall.
 An explosion of color paints the mountains and valleys of the area, inviting all to take a closer look at the scenery of Branson, Missouri.
 You can see fall colors about anywhere as the entire countryside is awash with hues of reds, oranges and yellows.
-However, to get the full Branson fall foliage experience these five places are best.
-Read this list to find out where to go to get great views.
+However, to get the full Branson fall foliage experience, these five places are best.

 Tie you up your laces and take to the forest.
-At Lakeside, you can see fall foliage up close.
-In addition, trail leads to Lake Taneycomo, which is a highlight.
+At Lakeside, you can see the fall foliage up close.
+In addition, the trail leads to Lake Taneycomo, which is a highlight.
 The Lakeside Forest Wilderness Area is also home to the Lyle Owen homestead.
 Bring a picnic to snack on when you visit the homestead, which is surrounded by excellent foliage each autumn.

 Bonus: If you feel like venturing further for fall foliage sights, northwest Arkansas towns such as Jasper, Ponca and Silver Hill feature beautiful fall colors and border the Buffalo National River.

 Where do you go to see Branson’s fall foliage?
 Let us know!

 Ashley is Reserve Direct’s travel expert, visiting Branson to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.

 Join Branson, Missouri in honoring our nation’s heroes during Branson Veterans Week, America’s largest veterans celebration.

 Will you be in Branson Thanksgiving Day?
 If so, use this handy guide to find a place to feast and…